ChaloHoppo to Asia’s First Green Village, Dzuleke and Dzukou Valley

 The cultural diversity of northeast India is so vast that we can’t blame outsiders for not being aware of communities in the region who are purely vegetarians, so much so that they avoid eating onions( they are indigenous to the region, in case you are thinking about communities from mainland India who have settled here).
 Having said that, we must admit that the region’s food habits especially in the states of Arunachal Pradesh, Nagaland, Mizoram and Meghalaya are predominantly non vegetarian with a whole lot of red meat based preparations.
 But the states have warmed up to tourists recently and almost every place you visit will provide the Indian staple diet of rice, dal and sabji, even chapatis if you are lucky.
 As far as Tripura, Assam, Manipur and Sikkim are concerned vegetarians have decent number of options.
 Your craving for butter paneer may not be satisfied, but you will do just fine as far as maintaining your health and strength is concerned.

 Entry to Nagaland will require an inner line permit for domestic travellers.
 Foreigners visiting Nagaland have to get a protected area permit or PAP.
-We can also get your ILP made on prior notice, with an additional cost.
+We can also get your ILP made on prior notice, with an additional cost of Rs.
+500.

 Extra nights can be booked based on availability.
 You can also visit our Custom trip section to plan a different trip.